jwilliamn/dvcML/README.md

 cd dvcML
 ```

+If you **cloned** this repository please remove .dvc/ and SQuAD.dvc to reproduce the following steps.

 ## 1. Install DVC
 Once we have our repo, we install DVC.
 It is a good practice to install in an isolated environment i.e. `virtualenv` or `conda`.